Quick Start

 Also note down the Secret ID.
 You will need both for the next step.

-Use the secret to sign JWT tokens on your backend.
-The token must include:
+Use the generated ID/Secret to sign the JWT token on your backend.

 // Example Backend using jsonwebtoken (Node.js)